 2 Set the maximum Hardware Buffer Size.
-Choose Setups > Hardware, then set the H/W Buffer Size to between 512 and 1024 samples, using the pop-up.
+Choose Setups > Hardware, then set the H/W Buffer Size to 512 or 1024 samples, using the pop-up.

 Buffer settings for slower Windows PCs

 3 Set the maximum CPU usage limit, by setting the CPU Usage Limit in the Hardware Setup dialog to 85%, using the pop-up.